 1. Throwing the Cookbook Out

-The biggest shift is abandoning the traditional high-heat mix.
-For a true quality NMN gummy, we use cold-process or multi-stage integration.
-This means the NMN is carefully introduced into the blend at a much later, cooler stage, preserving its integrity.
-It’s a trickier, more precise method, but it’s non-negotiable.
+We abandon the traditional high-heat mix.
+For a quality NMN gummy, we use cold-process or multi-stage integration.
+The NMN is carefully introduced into the blend at a much later, cooler stage, preserving its integrity.
+It's trickier, more precise, and non-negotiable.

 2. Building a Microscopic Fortress